Understanding regular expressions

 Should I know programming to understand regular expressions?

 However, regular expressions are implemented in many programming languages, including C#, Perl, Python, and AWK.
-If you used regexes in these languages, you will find Aba's implementation familiar.
+If you have used regexes in these languages, you will find Aba's implementation familiar.
 If you did not, you could view understanding regular expressions as the first step in learning Perl or another powerful programming language.

 In the following parts of this manual, you will learn about different metacharacters and their usage.